Want to live in a more harmonious & sustainable world? Check out our new guide:

-We collaborate with community leaders in the U.S. and Latin America who are driving projects with powerful lasting impacts that improve lives.
+We collaborate with community leaders to support their projects, making powerful lasting impacts that improve lives.

 CommonGoods Network has funded several community rebuilding projects in the community of Caguas, Puerto Rico since the 2017 hurricanes took their toll on the island.

-We continue to work directly with a small community-led organization called Urbe Apie, providing funding to improve their community spaces and support their efforts to grow sustainability and connection in Caguas and beyond.
+We continue to work directly with Urbe Apie, a small community-led organization, and have provided funding and fundraising support to improve their community spaces and support their efforts to grow sustainability and connection in Caguas and beyond.